P7h/StormTweetsURLShortening/README.md

 You can find Storm [here] (http://storm-project.net).

-This application reads from Twitter stream and in real-time unshortens the urls found in the tweets using 3rd party calls from [Unshort.me] (http://unshort.me).<br>
+This application reads tweets from Twitter stream and in real-time unshortens the urls found in the tweets using 3rd party calls from [Unshort.me] (http://unshort.me).<br>
 It logs the short-resolved url pairs to the console and also to the log file.<br>
 It can also write the short-resolved url pairs into a urlshorten.cassandra table; currenly this functionality is commented out.<br>